CognitiveBurden/CodingWithABaby/README.md

     + A baby's smile and laugh is the purest form of joy
     + you will try to create an infinit loop of smiles and laughs
 + Do not take picture of the baby coming out with your phone...your wife will not appreciate it...had to learn that the hard way
-+ Exercise becomes a lower priority
-  + Try 7 minute workouts in the morning
-+ Find a babysitter and go out every once in awhile
-  + the baby will be fine
-  + you and your wife will be better for it
 + Make no bones about it for a significant period of time after the baby is born...you will be in survival mode
-+ My threshold for raising my children is to limit sever head trama till they are older than 1
 + While the iphone is a great invention...zipper pajama's were created by a true genius
   + snap pajamas are more difficult than writting a web app in assembly
     + button pajamas - forget about it - it is like coding blind folded

-## In hospital

-+ don't pass out
-# Three Sections
-## Technology to help during pregnancy and infancy
-### Best Apps
-+ Brestfeeding timings
-+ Times peeded and pooped
-+ contraction timmer
-+ Apps to watch the baby via webcam
-  + Build your own monitor with a Raspberry pi
-## How to keep up with technology now that you have no time
-## Use of technology by kids

 ## Extra Notes
 + Goals are achieved and inch at a time, in order to move your goal forward you can spend an hour every evening